ptycho/ptypy/doc/rst/concept.rst

    >>> p.verbose_level = 3
    >>> p.data_type = "single"

-Now we need to create a set of scans that we wish to reconstruct in a single run.
-We will use a single scan that we call 'MF' and marking the data source as 'test' to use the Ptypy internal :any:`MoonFlowerScan`
+Now, we need to create a set of scans that we wish to reconstruct in the reconstruction run.
+We will use a single scan that we call 'MF' and mark the data source as 'test' to use the |ptypy| internal :any:`MoonFlowerScan`

 ::